Marcia Claesson is a freelance writer of fiction and nonfiction, a homeschooler, and a mother of two.

 - It's harder to share.
 It's harder to lend books to people.
-They are developing a feature where you can give a copy to someone for two weeks, while that book is absent from your Kindle.
+They are developing a feature where you can "loan" an e-copy to someone for two weeks (removing that book temporarily from your Kindle).
 I guess that has the advantage of getting the book back after you lend it out, but it's still not the same.
-For a family it's a lot easier to just keep a book on the shelf and everyone can read it when they want instead of wondering whose Kindle has the book now.
+For a family, it's a lot easier to just keep a book on the shelf so everyone can read it whenever they want instead of wondering whose Kindle has the book now.